 How to Wear Surgical Masks

-Following these simple steps will ensure your surgical mask is fitted properly:
+Following these simple steps will ensure your surgical or medical mask is fitted properly:

 - Place the elastic bands around your ears.